 We didn’t end up in Chinatown for ages after moving to Bangkok, and in hindsight that was a mistake.
 The area around Yaowarat Road is a superb place to wander around – full of activity, culture and old buildings.
 It feels like a throwback compared to the more modern centre of Bangkok.

-The easiest way to get to Chinatown is by boat to Ratchawong Pier – or you can walk/taxi from the MRT at Hua Lumphong.
+The most fun way to get to Chinatown is by boat to Ratchawong Pier – boat trips are always brilliant things to do in Bangkok – or you can take the recently extended MRT line to Wat Mangkon which drops you in the heart of Chinatown.

 Yaowarat Road is heaving with people, food vendors and hawkers of every possible ware.
 Off the main road is effectively a permanent market which you can easily wander around for hours.